Planar Calibration

 | ChArUco | Spatially-varying | Partial occlusion, oblique angles | ChArUco board, multiple images |

 Uniform calibration (Scale Factor) applies the same conversion everywhere: velocity = (pixels / px_per_mm) / (dt * 1000).
-Spatially-varying methods (Dotboard, ChArUco, Polynomial) compute different conversion factors across the image to correct for lens distortion.
+Spatially-varying methods (Dotboard, ChArUco) compute different conversion factors across the image to correct for lens distortion.

 Calibration Image Setup